-Slime molds form an own group of organisms, which resemble, if anything, to the amoeba (slime molds are also called "social amoeba") and hence to the protozoa (as you can see in the table above, they have got most characteristics and the most important ones in common).
+Slime molds form an own group of organisms, which resembles, if anything, to the amoeba (slime molds are also called "social amoeba") and hence to the protozoa (as you can see in the table above, they have got most characteristics and the most important ones in common).
 A slime mold thus is kind of a giant amoeba with billions of cell nuclei.

 How did these giant amoeba come into existence?

 That is a big issue among scientists.
-Either slime molds originally have been multicellular organisms and their cell membranes vanished in the course of time, or the have been protozoa (single cellular organisms), whose nuclei proliferated without separation of the whole cell.
+Either slime molds originally have been multicellular organisms and their cell membranes vanished in the course of time, or they have been protozoa (single cellular organisms), whose nuclei proliferated without separation of the whole cell.

 How does a slime mold look like?